 RUSSELL CAMPBELL, trumpet

 Campbell is associate principal trumpet of the Dallas Symphony Orchestra.
-Past positions include associate principal trumpet with the Palm Beach Opera, principal trumpet of the Tacoma Symphony, Northwest Sinfonietta, Utah Festival Opera and guest principal of the Oregon Symphony, among others.
+Prior to moving to Dallas, he was an active freelance musician in Seattle.
+Past positions include associate principal trumpet with the Palm Beach Opera, principal trumpet of the Tacoma Symphony, Northwest Sinfonietta, Utah Festival Opera, and guest principal of the Oregon Symphony, among others.
 Campbell completed his undergraduate studies at the University of Houston and went on to study at The Juilliard School.
-Prior to moving to Dallas, he was an active freelance musician in Seattle.

 MICHAEL COREN, cello

 Coren has been a member of the Dallas Symphony since 1973 and enjoyed twenty of those years as the Personnel Manager.
-He was on the conducting staff of the Greater Dallas Youth Orchestra and Music Director of the Monday Night Orchestra, which he founded.
-Coren also spent some time serving on the faculty of SMU School of Music.
-A member of the Tesoro String Quartet, he also has a private studio with students in the Philadelphia, St. Louis, and Oregon symphonies, as well as music conservatories across the country.
+His career led him to conduct the staff of the Greater Dallas Youth Orchestra and he became Music Director of the Monday Night Orchestra, which he founded.
+Coren has also served on the faculty of the SMU School of Music.
+A member of the Tesoro String Quartet, he also teaches private studio with students in the Philadelphia, St. Louis, and Oregon symphonies, as well as music conservatories across the country.
 Coren is a graduate of the Eastman School of Music and holds a master’s degree from Indiana University.
 His primary educators included Ronald Leonard, Janos Starker, and Lev Aronson.

-Since 1988 DeCosta has been Principal Second Violin of the Fort Worth Symphony Orchestra and served as Assistant Concertmaster for three of those seasons.
-A native of Argentina, DeCosta studied at the Conservatorio Nacional de Musica in Buenos Aires, then received her Bachelor of Music (Performance and Education) from Southern Methodist University (SMU).
+Since 1988 DeCosta has been principal second violin of the Fort Worth Symphony Orchestra and served as assistant concertmaster for three of those seasons.
+A native of Argentina, DeCosta studied at the Conservatorio Nacional de Musica in Buenos Aires.
+She then received her Bachelor of Music in Performance and Education from Southern Methodist University.
 She began graduate work at SMU as a teaching assistant and was a member of the SMU Graduate String Quartet.

 JAMES DOYLE, percussion

 Doyle serves as Assistant Professor of Music at Adams State University where he teaches percussion, world music, and directs the Brazilian, steel pan, and percussion ensembles.
 He is also on the percussion faculty at the University of Nevada, Las Vegas and regularly performs and records as a classical, jazz, and commercial musician throughout Las Vegas and the Rocky Mountain region.
-James previously served as principal percussionist with the United States Air Force Band of the Golden West, was a member of the Baton Rouge Symphony and performed with orchestras throughout the West Coast.
-He’s performed and presented clinics throughout the U.S., Australia, Japan, and on tours in Southwest Asia and East Africa.
-Doyle earned a Doctor of Musical Arts from the University of Nevada, Las Vegas.
+James previously served as principal percussionist with the United States Air Force Band of the Golden West, was a member of the Baton Rouge Symphony.
+He has performed with orchestras throughout the West Coast and has presented clinics throughout the U.S., Australia, Japan, and on tours in Southwest Asia and East Africa.
+James earned a Doctor of Musical Arts from the University of Nevada, Las Vegas.

 STEPHEN DUNN, trumpet